benshrimpton/intern_test/README.md

 # When finished

-* Create a GIT branch as your name when finished and push the branch to GITHUB.
-Time limit is 5 minutes.
+* Push your branch to GITHUB.

 This is how it looks before